jmmv-forestry/website/_posts/2016-01-28-medium-experiment-wrapup.md

 Eight months ago, [I decided to try Medium](/blog/2015/05/24/hello-medium.html) as the platform on which to post my essays.
-Over this time I have published a handful of posts in there&mdash;8, to be precise, which is... a very shy number&mdash;but the results have been quite satisfactory: the WYSIWYG composer is excellent, the analytics tools are simple but to the point, the looks are great, and the community is nice (though I haven't been able to tap into it just yet).
+Over this time I have published a handful of posts in there---8, to be precise, which is... a very shy number---but the results have been quite satisfactory: the WYSIWYG composer is excellent, the analytics tools are simple but to the point, the looks are great, and the community is nice (though I haven't been able to tap into it just yet).